WEF meet: Karnataka inks MoU with Lulu group for Rs 2,000-cr investment | Science-Environment

 Meanwhile, Hitachi Energy conveyed its interest during the talks to set up an EV-charging infrastructure unit in the State.

 The company has evinced interest to explore the opportunities in energy and digitalisation sectors considering the immense talent pool available in Bengaluru, the release said.
-The company is set to inaugurate its energy quality instrument unit at Doddaballapur.
+The company is set to inaugurate its energy quality instrument unit at Doddaballapur, it added.

 Hitachi Energy has its head office in Bengaluru and it is building a centre of engineering, which would engage about 2,000 engineers.

-Bommai Minister has been invited to the programme.
+Bommai has been invited to the programme.
 The company currently has about 2,000 engineers.

 The State government has assured the company of special incentives to set up its production unit for modern medical equipment, it said, adding that representatives of Siemens and the State government also discussed the 'Beyond Bengaluru' project to draw investments to Tumakuru, Hubballi-Dharwad and Mysuru cities.